jup-ag/space-station/docs/2-apis/5-price-api-v2.md

 | `sellPrice` | An `Option<String>` representing the quoted sell price. |
 | `sellAt` | Epoch seconds of when the sell quote was retrieved. |
 | `confidenceLevel` | A `String` indicating the confidence level (High, Medium, or Low).

+### Caching Mechanism

+Price data from both buy side and sell side is cached for up to **15 seconds** - it is not meaningful to spam this endpoint

+Another point to note is that when the price is revalidated, the revalidated price will be cached so that all users get as fresh data as possible.

+### Price Revalidation Criteria

+In the Price V2 API, we implement a process called ***price revalidation*** to deliver the freshest and most accurate data to users with every request.
+Price revalidation involves refreshing the cached price data before serving it, and it is triggered when the following criteria are met:

+1. The token is among the top **200** most traded tokens of the day.
+2. The price discrepancy between buy and sell prices exceeds 2% (`| buyPrice - sellPrice | > 2%`).

+By revalidating, we ensure users receive the most current data, improving freshness and ensuring that previously covered arbitrage opportunities are updated accordingly.